 Shocks that initially afflict either men or women in heterosexual marriages tend to swiftly spread to the opposite sex due to within-household dependencies (Abou-Chadi and Kurer 2021).
-Negative shocks to large, male-dominated industries connote widespread income loss for men (Cascio and Narayan 2022).
+Negative shocks to large, male-dominated industries connote widespread layoffs of men.
 Associated income losses are passed on within the household, diminishing the resources available to spouses and children.
-The consequences of these spillovers are most severe in households marked by traditional divisions of labor, where men are primary income earners and women do the bulk of unpaid labor within the home.
-Such household structures are common in communities historically anchored by male-dominated industries (Ross 2008; Bennett, Ravetti, and Wong 2021).
+The consequences of these spillovers are most severe in households marked by traditional divisions of labor, where men are primary income earners and women principally do unpaid work within the home.

 Women may look to recoup lost household income in the face of such shocks.
 Scholars have notably explored the large-scale entry of women into the labor force during wartime, when men are disproportionately conscripted or killed (Acemoglu, Autor, and Lyle 2004; Tripp 2015).
 In peacetime, we expect women to similarly become more economically active as husbands lose work.
 Though men may be able to compensate for their income loss themselves, industry-specific skills and a hesitancy to seek work in subjectively less masculine or lower status industries may limit their tendency to actually do so.
-Conversely, women often take jobs in the care-oriented service industries, such as healthcare, that have rapidly grown amid decay in male-dominated industries (England 2010; Winant 2021).
+Conversely, women may be more willing to seek work in the care-oriented service industries, such as healthcare, that have rapidly grown amid shocks to male-dominated industries (England 2010; Winant 2021).

 The entry of women into the labor force has powerful political effects.
-Studies find that women's economic empowerment narrows the traditional gender gap in rates of political participation, as women acquire the resources needed for political mobilization and dislodge patriarchal norms (Iversen and Rosenbluth 2008; though see Bernhard, Shames, and Teele 2021 on time constraints).
+Several studies find that women's economic empowerment narrows the traditional gender gap in rates of political participation, as women acquire the resources needed for political mobilization and dislodge patriarchal norms (Iversen and Rosenbluth 2008; though see Bernhard, Shames, and Teele 2021 on time constraints).
 Much of this work identifies these gains as products or correlates of economic stability and development (Inglehart and Norris 2003; Duflo 2012).
 Goldin (2006), for example, attributes growth in women's economic autonomy to broader access to "nicer, cleaner, shorter-hour, and thus more 'respectable' jobs," as well as technological advances and greater educational attainment (5).
-Scholars have argued that it is specifically women's entry into professional, managerial occupations - those that require more education and skills useful for political engagement - that augments female political representation (Kenworthy and Malami 1999; Thomsen and King 2020).
+Scholars have argued that it is specifically women's entry into professional, managerial occupations -

+those that require more education and skills useful for political engagement - that augments female political representation (Kenworthy and Malami 1999; Thomsen and King 2020).
 Women taking low-paying jobs to smooth over economic shocks may not produce similarly egalitarian outcomes, particularly where conservative cultural mores remain entrenched (Shorrocks 2018).

-Other studies focus on severe shocks - civil war or genocide - that displace men and uproot cultural institutions, creating space for more equitable norms to take hold (Tripp

-2015; Gaikwad, Lin, and Zucker 2023).
+Other studies focus on severe shocks - such as civil war or genocide - that displace men and uproot cultural institutions, creating space for more gender-equitable norms to take hold (Tripp 2015; Gaikwad, Lin, and Zucker 2023).
 Absent such societal ruptures, in settings where external cultural conditions are relatively stable (Giuliano and Nunn 2021), traditional beliefs about the proper division of labor between men and women may persist.
-Indeed, women's gains during wartime, facilitated by a loss of men from local communities, often dissipate when male populations rebound (Summerfield 1989; Berry 2017).
+Indeed, women's gains during wartime, facilitated by an acute loss of men from local communities, often dissipate when male populations rebound (Summerfield 1989; Berry 2017).
 Even if male job loss shifts actual divisions of labor, stable institutions and norms may keep preferred gender roles moored in convention.